dizzib/rkeys/readme.md

 ## rkeys

-Turn your tablet into a remote control for desktop Linux:
+Setup virtual keypads to control Linux remotely from a tablet:

-- define custom keypads with a bit of [jade] and [stylus]
+- define keypads with a bit of [jade] and [stylus]
-- define custom macros in [YAML] with optional delays and auto-repeat
+- define macros in [YAML] with optional delays and auto-repeat
 - simulate raw key press and release
 - trigger shell exec
-- [Font Awesome][fa] icons
+- use [Font Awesome][fa] icons
 - built on [Express] and [node.js]

 ## install and run

+On the Linux box to be controlled:

     $ npm install rkeys

     $ cd node_modules/rkeys
     $ node rkeys ./example

-Navigate your tablet browser to `http://server:7000/keypad` where `server` is the node.js server running rkeys.
+Navigate your tablet to `http://server:7000/keypad` where `server` is the node.js server running rkeys.

 ## define custom keypads